Remote Electrical Tilt Optimization via Safe Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper, we devise and evaluate a safe downtilt update policy using SPIBB, a recent and effective SRL method based on the use of a safe baseline policy and batches of data containing trajectories collected by the baseline policy.
-We demonstrate the validity of the approach for different baseline policies and dataset sizes through extensive experimental evaluation on a mobile network simulator.
-We show that this method is able to produce a policy that outperforms different baseline policies in a safe manner.
-As opposed to RL techniques using standard exploration paradigms, the proposed method is able to achieve safety at any instant, providing a higher degree of reliability and potential for real-world network deployment.
-Possible future research directions include exploring the use of SRL methodologies for the optimization of multi-antenna systems (e.g., 5G MIMO systems) and the combination of multiple and diverse baselines in SPIBB to achieve an overall increased performance.
+We demonstrate the validity of such SRL approach through extensive experimental evaluation on a simulated mobile network environment for different baseline policies and dataset sizes.
+We show that SPIBB is able to produce a policy that outperforms different baseline policies and achieve safety at any instant of the execution, unlike standard RL methods.
+Possible future works include exploring the use of SRL methodologies for the optimization of multi-antenna systems (e.g., 5G MIMO systems), experimentation in more complex scenarios and realistic scenarios (e.g. testing scalability by increasing the network size and UEs), or using different metrics (e.g. throughput, packet loss, SINR, etc.) to model the network environment and the reward function.